How Long Does Divorce Take in Florida?

 Can I Stay in My Home During Divorce?

+Each divorce is different, and whether you stay in your home will depend on your situation.
+If you and your spouse are able to reside in the same home during the divorce, then you can continue living there.
 This is not often possible, however.
 You and your spouse may need to reach an agreement about who will live in the marital home.

 In your divorce, your home may be marital property, which will be divided during your divorce.
 Marital property includes assets and debts acquired during the marriage.
 If your home was purchased prior to your marriage, you may be able to keep it after the divorce.
 If the home was purchased during the marriage, then you and your spouse will need to determine whether to sell the home or have one spouse keep it.
 When one spouse keeps the home, it is also important to allocate the mortgage debt for the home equitably.